FrankCarusi/FrankCarusi/README.md

 ### Hi there 👋

 Welcome to my Page!
 My name is Frank Carusi and I am currently in my third year of the Honours Bachelor of Computer Science undergraduate degree at Sheridan College 🎓.
 My specialization is Cloud Computing ☁️.
 I am also working as a research assistant at the Karmy Pain Clnic where I am creating a pain detection solution.
 I am passionate about building scalable and efficient Cloud solutions as well as furthing my own learning and personal growth.
-I have a great interest in exploring the latest in Cloud technologies and have found this constantly evolving field of study very reqrding to learn more about.
+I have a great interest in exploring the latest in Cloud technologies and have found this constantly evolving field of study very rewarding to learn more about.
 Currently I am focusing my studies on learning AWS, Cloud Infrastructure, and Virtualization.

 In my free time you can find me biking, playing basketball, or at a local comedy show.